 The way you are going to get a score for this is every round is worth points.
 Say you do 185 pounds every round for 10 rounds, what you will do is you add up 185 or just take it to times 10.
 Whatever number you get from that you will divide that by your weight.
 Say you weigh 150 lbs., you are going to take 1850 divided by 150 lbs.
 That would be your overall score whatever that is.

 We don’t want to hit this complex and just stand around for 2 to 3 minutes.
-We are going to be pushing the pase a little bit, pushing your conditioning, but at the same time we are working strength with these lower reps with the barbell.
+We are going to be pushing the pace a little bit, pushing your conditioning, but at the same time, we are working strength with these lower reps with the barbell.

 The key is going to be the transition obviously between your power clean and your back squat.
 You have to be able to clean the bar up to your chest and get the bar back into the back squat position.
-And then from there you are going to do push press, you have to adjust the weight according to what you are able to power clean and press over your head; that should be interesting.
+And then from there, you are going to do push press, you have to adjust the weight according to what you can power clean and press over your head; that should be interesting.

 Go ahead and check out the highlights.
 I am going to post right after this and make you post your scores up and get after it.
 We’ll see what you got.

-Give it a go and leave you score below.
+Give it a go and leave you to score below.

 This is one of the barbell complexes that I do; if you are looking for more barbell complexes you can check out Barbell Battlefield.